 While some looms have kits that allow you to add on a second heddle, this loom is ready from the beginning.
 The only thing that you will need is a second heddle!

 Having 2 heddles to work with makes your rigid heddle weaving options expand greatly.
 You will be able to easily weave patterns and do basically everything you could do on a 4 harness floor or table loom.

 Quirks & Tips

 Initially, it can be a little confusing to figure out how to create your down shed on your loom.
-There isn’t a specific slot or area that intuitively would house your heddle in that position.
+There is not a specific slot or area that intuitively would house your heddle in that position.
 Luckily, it is actually very easy to get your down shed once you know where to look!

 The area of your loom that has your heddle slots has a smooth and slightly rounded lower edge where the loom folds in half.
 This is where your heddle goes for your down shed.
 Even though this may not be immediately intuitive – the rounded edge makes it an easy transition.
 Since the loom is slightly raised due to the legs at the back, there is actually plenty of space to move the heddle to each position.